hewiefreeman/SvgFactoryJS/README.md

 # SvgFactoryJS
-A fast, easy, and lightweight vanilla Javascript SVG manipulator and external loader with cache control.
+A fast, easy, and lightweight vanilla Javascript SVG API for manipulating, managing, and externally loading SVGs with cache control.

-<h4>Are you looking for a loader, element manager, sizing tool, or even color changer for your SVGs?
+<h4>Are you looking for a loader, element manager, sizing tool, or color changer for your SVGs?
 Well, look no further.
 This library is fast and efficient at what it does, and is coded with 100% vanilla javascript.
 Not to mention you can load your resources ignoring the cache if you want to, so you can easily implement with your own file versioning methods.</h4>

 <hr>